 To start the YAMAHA XGplayer, click Start, point to Programs, point to YAMAHA SoftSynthesizer S-YXG50, and then click XGplayer.
-You may also right-click the YAMAHA SXG Driver icon on the taskbar and then click XGplayer.
+You may also right-click the YAMAHA SXG Driver icon See on the taskbar and then click XGplayer.

-For details on the YAMAHA XGplayer, click the Help icon on the Main Panel.
-You may also right-click the YAMAHA SXG Driver icon on the taskbar and then click SoftSynthesizer Help.
+For details on the YAMAHA XGplayer, click the Help icon mather on the Main Panel.
+You may also right-click the YAMAHA SXG Driver icon and on the taskbar and then click SoftSynthesizer Help.

-6.3.2 YAMAHA XGstudio Player Control Panel
+6. SOFTWARE REFERENCE 6.3.2 YAMAHA XGstudio Player Control Panel